bayesball/ShinyBaseball/README.md

 This package depends on the following packages that should be installed first.

-shiny, ggplot2, dplyr, stringr, tidyr, lubridate, ggrepel, LearnBayes
+shiny, ggplot2, dplyr, stringr, tidyr, lubridate, ggrepel, LearnBayes, Lahman

 To install the ShinyBaseball package, use the install_github() function from the remotes package: